michaeld96/notes/web-dev/common-terms.md

 REST stands for representational state transfer.
 RESTful applications typically use lightweight and stateless HTTP calls to read, post, and delete data.

+## Reverse Proxy

+This is when a request is sent to a server and this forwards this request to the appropriate server.
+These are usually implemented to help increases security, performance, and reliability.